Loading...

 Fourth Conference of Speakers of Parliament in Sarajevo, 27 March 2004

 At the Sarajevo Conference /27 March 2004/, Speakers of Parliament expressed their satisfaction with the reaffirmed European perspective for the Western Balkans at the Thessaloniki meeting of SEECP Heads of State and Government, which accelerated the process of stabilization and association.
 Emphasis was placed on parliamentary cooperation among the countries and the exchange of experience to speed up the necessary reforms and transposition of the acquis.
 Parliaments were called upon to be more active at the national level in stepping up the process of European integration.
-Proposals were made for closer contact between parliaments as a way of improving cooperation and communication between them and for the first time the idea of more active participation of women in the work of parliaments and in inter-parliamentary cooperation was stressed.
-An initiative was launched for a greater number of joint projects, and the Stability Pact was again specifically mentioned as a process of improving cooperation among participant countries.

 Fifth Conference of Speakers of Parliament in Athens, 17 March 2006

 The fifth conference of Speakers of Parliament in the region took place on 17 March 2006 in Athens.
-The key topics discussed at the forum included: democratisation and development of civil society, promoting active regional cooperation and the European perspective of the countries in the region.
+The key topics discussed at the forum included: democrratisation and development of civil society, promoting active regional cooperation and the European perspective of the countries in the region.

-At this meeting, participants unanimously agreed on the need to establish stability and security in the region, adhere to the principles of sovereignty, territorial integrity and inviolability of state borders in accordance with international law, and in particular with the United Nations Charter and the Final Act of Helsinki.
+At this meeting, participants unanimusly agreed on the need to establish stability and security in the region, adhere to the principles of sovereignty, territorial integrity and inviolability of state borders in accordance with international law, and in particular with the United Nations Charter and the Final Act of Helsinki.
 In this context, the issue of the future status of Kosovo was raised, with participating countries uniting around the opinion that strengthening a democratic multi-ethnic society can be achieved through dialogue and compromise with assistance from the UN.

-► Sixth Conference of Speakers of Parliament in Zagreb, 16-17 April 2007
+Sixth Conference of Speakers of Parliament in Zagreb, 16-17 April 2007

 In June 2006, the SEECP presidency was taken over by Croatia.
 The objectives of the Stability Pact had, to a large extent, been achieved.
 The situation in the region was stable.
 The process of cooperation in SEE was irreversible.
 Numerous formats of cooperation in all priority areas were active.
 The idea of transforming the Stability Pact was beginning to take shape, especially in connection with the need to improve coordination between separate regional initiatives and formats.
 Such transformation was also becoming necessary due to the desire of SEE countries to take greater responsibility for the region's development in their own hands.
 The gradual process of institutionalisation and stronger coordination of cooperation started.